 However, if you are caught speeding at an excessively high speed, you can be issued with a straight ban rather than penalty points – which will have an impact on the cost of your car insurance premium.

-But if you have only accrued one driving conviction, and the accompanying three points, it should only make a very marginal difference to the cost of your car insurance.
+Whether you are returning from a driving ban or you just received the 3 points, we will be able to help find you an insurance policy which suits you.
 If you have accrued a number of motoring convictions or have been banned for ‘totting up’, Insurance Revolution can still help you find a competitive quote.